Thieves (2007 film): Production

 The screenplay of Thieves (Jaime Marques Olarreaga's directorial feature debut) was penned by Marques Olarreaga alongside Juan Ibáñez, based on an original story by Marques Olarreaga and Enrique López Lavigne.
 Other crew duties were entrusted to David Azcano (cinematography), Iván Aledo (editing), Federico Jusid (music) and Juan Botella (art direction).
 The film was a Estudios Picasso, Pentagrama Films and Maestranza Films production.
 Shooting locations included Madrid and Bilbao.

 Reception

 Reviewing for The Hollywood Reporter, Ray Bennett considered that the film has the "look and feel of a Hollywood vehicle designed to launch its young leads, and that might work, though the film doesn't".

 Jonathan Holland of Variety, considered that "though the contrast between gritty theme and dreamy treatment works fine, pic's good looks are sometimes just self-regarding".

 Mirito Torreiro of Fotogramas scored the film with 4 out of 5 stars, highlighting the chemistry between Ballesta and Valverde as the best of the film, while citing "some slightly implausible moments" (such as the interrogation) as a negative point.

 Release

 The film screened at the Málaga Spanish Film Festival in March 2007 as part of the festival's official selection.
 Distributed by Warner Bros.
-Pictures International España, it was theatrically released in Spain on 22 June 2007.
+Pictures International España, it was released theatrically in Spain on 22 June 2007.